-This course was created with the student of either early childhood or special education, in mind.
-Whether you are studying to become a teacher of young children with special needs or are an early interventionist with a related background who wishes to develop greater versatility in your chosen field, we have designed this to be a comprehensive resource for you.
-Young children with special needs are now enrolled in a variety of settings and are served by professionals and paraprofessionals with diverse backgrounds.
-Our objective now is to present a course that will play a major role in the development of all who serve young children.
+This course identifies how to modify the learning and instruction for both the early childhood and special education student..
+Students develop and understand a variety of education practices for teaching the early childhood student with exceptionalities.
+This course allows the student to develop greater versatility in his/her chosen field as they explore alternative early interventionist careers in the field.
+Early childhood students with exceptionalities are now enrolled in a variety of settings and are served by professionals and paraprofessionals with diverse backgrounds and expertise in the field.
+Our objective now is to present a course that play a major role in the development of all who serve early childhood students.